metaroonlabs/scooby-doo-data-processor/README.md

+#
-# ScoobyDoo Plot Splitter
+ScoobyDoo Plot Splitter

 ScoobyDoo Plot Splitter is a Python project that processes CSV files containing plot collections of the ScoobyDoo franchise.
 It splits long plots into smaller chunks, inserting them into new rows with an appropriate naming format.
+It also has the option to remove non-breaking spaces (NBSP) from the texts.

 ## Installation